Welcome to the Plants and Games Lab at Purdue University

 Currently, I don't have any funded projects available.
 However, if you are interested in joining the lab, then seee below and let's chat!

 Some interest in mathematical modelling is going to be an asset in my lab, but I rarely do anything more complicated than you saw in your first year intro calculus class.
 Most of the folks in my group did not do any modelling before they began, and I am happy to help as students learn.
 I only started dabbling with mathematical models in 2011 myself, so please don't be intimidated.
 It's actually a really powerful way of generating testable hypotheses.
-I will consider both PhD and MSc applicants; a research based theisis MSc is required to begin at the PhD level.
-Otherwise you would begin at the MSc level and there would be the possibility to transfer to the PhD programme after 1 year based on your progress.
+I will consider both PhD and MSc applicants.
 Some training in principals of ecology and/or botany will be considered assets.
-Funding is available, but students would be expected to apply for funding throughout the duration of their studies, and are required to TA for at least 2 semesters total during their programme.
+Currently, funding is not available for additional students.
+Students would be expected to apply for funding throughout the duration of their studies, and are required to TA for at least 2 semesters total during their programme.
 Canadian students eligible to take an NSERC PGS to the USA are particularly encouraged to apply.
 Students are generally admitted for the beginning of the autumn or spring terms.

 I would also consider exceptionally well qualified post-docs who are interested in joining the group, particularly ones with interest and experience in evolutionary game theory.